 Etsy has revolutionized ecommerce for buyers and sellers of vintage and handmade crafts and supplies.
-Etsy is great for sellers of vintage and handmade goods but if you aren't a fan of Etsy's saturated marketplace and fees then here are good Etsy alternatives ⇣
+Etsy is great for sellers of vintage and handmade goods but if you aren’t a fan of Etsy’s marketplace and fees then here are good Etsy alternatives ⇣ to choose instead.

 Etsy is the leading marketplace for crafters, artists, and collectors to sell handmade creations, vintage goods, and both handmade and non-handmade crafting supplies.